Fort Sheridan Forest Preserve | Lake Forest

 Reservoir Expansion & Preserve Improvements

-The Lake County Forest Preserve District, the Metropolitan Water Reclamation District of Greater Chicago and the Village of Buffalo Grove are collaborating to reduce flooding and provide additional public access improvements at Buffalo Creek Forest Preserve near Long Grove and Buffalo Grove.
+The Lake County Forest Preserve District, the Metropolitan Water Reclamation District of Greater Chicago, the Lake County Division of Transportation (LCDOT) and the Village of Buffalo Grove are collaborating to reduce flooding and provide additional public access improvements at Buffalo Creek Forest Preserve near Long Grove and Buffalo Grove.
 When complete, properties downstream of the preserve near Lake Cook Road and Arlington Heights Road will see additional flood relief as a result of the project.
 Visitors of the preserve will enjoy 1.2 miles of additional trails that will provide two new loops east of Schaeffer Road, seven new boardwalks, two scenic overlooks and a 30-car expansion of the existing parking lot.
 Approximately a half-mile of the existing trail in a flood prone area will be relocated to higher ground to increase accessibility for longer periods and reduce long-term maintenance costs.
 Nineteen acres of new wetlands and 35 acres of prairie/savanna will be added as part of the restoration of the basin.
-Pending execution of an intergovernmental agreement and permitting, construction could begin in fall 2016 with completion expected in early summer 2018.
+Plans are expected to be complete in spring 2017 with an anticipated construction start of early summer 2017.

 Questions or comments?
 Call MWRD at 312-751-3247.